embracingelement/solarium/README.md

-# Solarium PHP Solr client library
+# Solarium PHP Solr client library : CT

 ## What is Solarium?